-During the year ended 30 June 2015, consultancy fees have been charged through the Consolidated Statement of Comprehensive Income in respect of the following related parties:
+The following fees were charged through the Consolidated Statement of Comprehensive Income in respect of related parties:

-£42,327 (2014: £12,000) by ORA Limited of which Sarossa's chairman, Michael Bretherton, is also a director.

-The outstanding balance owed by Sarossa to these related parties at 30 June 2015 was £nil (2014: £12,000).
+During the year ended 30 June 2016, consultancy fees of £nil (2015: £42,327) were charged by ORA Limited, of which Sarossa's Chairman, Michael Bretherton, is also a director.
+The outstanding balance owed by Sarossa to this related party at 30 June 2016 was £nil (2015: £nil).